onezerosix/cpsc-452-prj2/README.txt

 - DESCBC: DES using CBC mode
 - RSA: RSA algorithm
 - RSACFB: RSA using CFB mode
-- RSACBC: RSA using CBC mode
+- RSACBC: RSA using CBC mode - incomplete and may fail

 • KEY: the encryption key to use, for RSA it is the name of the .pem key file
 • ENC/DEC: whether to encrypt or decrypt, respectively.
 • INPUT FILE: the file from which to read the input.
 • OUTPUT FILE: the file to which the output shall be written.
+• IV: 8 character initializaiton vector [for CBC and CFB modes]
+• SBits: integer from 1 to 64 [for CFB mode]